Risk stratification in glaucoma

 Dr Hari Jayaram | GR001214

-There is currently no nationally agreed, evidence-based risk stratification model for glaucoma care.
-We are funding an innovation grant which will evaluate a risk stratification tool to identify patients with glaucoma at higher risk of vision loss.
+We are funding an innovation grant which has evaluated a risk stratification tool to identify patients with glaucoma at higher risk of vision loss.
+It has the potential to improve and transform glaucoma care at a national level.

 The challenge

 Glaucoma is the leading cause of preventable sight loss in the United Kingdom and is responsible for almost a third of new vision impairment certifications.
-The Covid-19 pandemic has re-emphasised the need for a safe and practical risk algorithm to help ensure timely monitoring of glaucoma care during both normal and extraordinary times.
+The timely monitoring of glaucoma care is critical to prevent further sight loss.

 Over 1 million